 A company’s employer brand communicates why the company is an attractive place to work.
 It also sets you apart from other companies competing for the same talent.

-Did you know, 69% of Americans would not take a job with a company that had a bad reputation, even if they were unemployed?
-What’s more, 84% would consider leaving their current jobs if offered another role with a company that had an excellent reputation.
-Most people would only require a 1 to 10% salary increase to consider such a move.
+According to a study from recruiting network MRINetwork, 69% of job seekers would reject a job offer from a company with a bad employer brand, even if they were unemployed?
+What’s more, 92% would consider leaving their current jobs if offered another role with a company that had an excellent reputation.
+The same report goes on to note 45% of 35–44 year olds would leave their current job for less than a ten percent pay increase to join an excellent company.

 Top Factors Tied to Brand Reputation